-Running Apps from Python
+Run from Python

 To run applications from Python, install the latest pybiolib Python package:

-pip3 install -U pybiolib
+pip3 install --upgrade pybiolib

 To log in with your BioLib account in a Python notebook run the code below and follow the instructions shown: